Frank Lloyd Wright Martin house’s Greatbatch Pavilion, Toshiko Mori

 Over the decades, the Martin House Complex suffered considerable damage and three of the original five buildings were demolished.
 In 1992, the Martin House Restoration Corporation (MHRC) was formed to raise funds for and oversee a complete restoration of the complex.
 Extensive reconstruction and restoration efforts began in 1997 and are ongoing today.
 In 2009, the MHRC opened the Eleanor and Wilson Greatbatch Pavilion, a visitor welcome and interpretive center designed by Toshiko Mori Architect.

 Frank Lloyd Wright was an American architect but also a dealer and collector of Japanese art.
-The fact Toshiko Mori designed the new addition of the complex is not by chance.
-I wrote her for some questions and she told me she would be delighted to see such an installation in the Greatbatch Pavilion.
+The fact Toshiko Mori designed the new addition to the complex is not by chance.
+I wrote her with some questions and she told me she would be delighted to see such an installation in the Greatbatch Pavilion.

 That building is almost like a canopy and stands in the garden alongside the Darwin Martin House.
-The assimilation of both modernity are not in opposition.
+The assimilation of both modernity is not in opposition.
 The link is easily defined by their large roof and squared form.
 Perspectives are nevertheless antagonistic.
-The house is made of bricks and offers a positive perspective which is in opposition with the new building because one can see thru its glass walls.
+The house is made of bricks and offers a positive perspective which is in opposition to the new building because one can see through its glass walls.
 This short description is just an illustration of how well both styles are integrated.

-This typical Japanese stylistic superposition is just an crucial element in the overall composition of the garden and the city itself.
+This typical Japanese stylistic superposition is just a crucial element in the overall composition of the garden and the city itself.
 That composition is mostly based on oppositions; antimony between a (supposedly) cold post-industrial town and all the warm houses downtown and in the suburbs.
-Superposition, positions and densities are decisive concepts and actions when working in terms of minimalism.
+Superposition, positions, and densities are decisive concepts and actions when working in terms of minimalism.

 Tony Conrad was a UB faculty member since 1976.
-His was one of the many pioneers for minimalist music and video art.
-He passed away last April and I though this would be a good occasion to dedicate him that piece.
-I am mostly thinking about the audio visual piece The Flicker (https://goo.gl/WdXOzJ) which is all about transcendent rhythms and phases; exactly what I am personally after.
+He was one of the many pioneers of minimalist music and video art.
+He passed away last April and I thought this would be a good occasion to dedicate him to that piece.
+I am mostly thinking about the audio-visual piece The Flicker (https://goo.gl/WdXOzJ) which is all about transcendent rhythms and phases; exactly what I am personally after.

 lloyd’s mirror laser rays – Olivier Pasquet _2018